Leake tosses gem, Mariners hit 5 HRs in 14-1 win over Astros

-SEATTLE (AP) — Edwin Encarnacion capped Seattle’s seven-run sixth inning with a three-run homer, Mike Leake pitched his first complete game since 2015 and the Mariners snapped a five-game losing streak Wednesday night with a 14-1 rout of the Houston Astros.
+SEATTLE (AP) — Edwin Encarnacion capped Seattle’s seven-run sixth inning with a three-run homer, Mike Leake pitched his first complete game since 2015 and the Mariners stopped a four-game losing streak Wednesday night with a 14-1 rout of the Houston Astros.

-Seattle won for just the fourth time in 20 games thanks to five homers and an outstanding performance from Leake.
+Seattle won for just the fourth time in 20 games thanks to five homers and an outstanding performance from Leake (5-6).

+Houston’s five-game winning streak was snapped with its most lopsided defeat since a 17-2 loss to Detroit in May 2013.

 Domingo Santana got Seattle’s big inning started with a two-run homer, his first at home since April 27.
 Tom Murphy greeted reliever Brady Rodgers with a two-run shot on the first pitch, and Encarnacion put an exclamation point on the outburst with his 17th long ball, which landed in the second deck in left-center field.